Japanese Porcelain marks

 |

-| Dai Nippon (Great Japan) Printed marks (1920-40) |
+Dai Nippon (Great Japan) Printed marks (1920-40) |

 It is generally accepted that marks that includes "Dai Nippon" in Japanese characters on the whole date to the Meiji (1868-1912) period, reflecting the greatly increased nationalism of that period.
 However, in stamped versions it also occurred on mass produced export wares well into the 1930s.
-There are a number of examples of export wares where marks including the Japanese charcters for Dai Nippon are stamped or printed, that suggests that this marking did continued to be used in-between the wars.
-I belive that all signs so far points towards that printed marks occurred until trade difficulties during early WWII made export to the west difficult.
+There are a number of examples of export wares where marks including the Japanese characters for Dai Nippon are stamped or printed, that suggests that this marking did continued to be used in-between the wars.
+I believe that all signs so far points towards that printed marks occurred until trade difficulties during early WWII made export to the west difficult.
 Without any scientific foundation or literary source to refer to, I would still like to suggest that this kind of printed Dai Nippon marks in general belong to the period in-between the wars with a suggested end in the late 1930s/early 1940s

 |